Device-independent quantum key distribution with single-photon sources: Conclusions and outlook

 Nonetheless, while the requirements on local efficiencies for the proposed protocols are currently challenging, based on the rapid technological improvement and anticipated capabilities of single-photon sources~\cite{Arcari2014,Wein2017,Gustin2017} and detectors~\cite{marsili_detecting_2013,zhang_advances_2015,miki_stable_2017,moshkova_high-performance_2019}, we hope that the demands on fully secure DIQKD implementations presented already here will be fulfilled in the future.

-\paragraph*{Note Added.} After making this work publically available online at \href{https://arxiv.org/abs/1803.07089}{arXiv:1803.07089 [quant-ph]}, an alike study of CH and SH schemes for DIQKD has been released~\cite{zapatero_long-distance_2019}, which by focusing on the Bell violation of the CHSH inequality arrives at slightly higher requirements for local efficiencies but goes beyond the asymptotic key-rate analysis.
+\paragraph*{Note Added.} After making this work publically available online at \href{https://arxiv.org/abs/1803.07089}{arXiv:1803.07089 [quant-ph]}, an alike study of CH and SH schemes for DIQKD has been released~\cite{zapatero_long-distance_2019}, which by focusing on the Bell violation of the CHSH inequality arrives at slightly higher requirements for local efficiencies but goes beyond the asymptotic key-rate analysis---see also a very recent work \cite{murta_towards_2019} that develops finite-key analysis for DIQKD.
 Moreover, the model of the CH scheme has been developed and explicitly verified against an experimental implementation within the scenario in which Alice and Bob possess an SPDC source of entangled photons each (rather than two single-photon sources)~\cite{tsujimoto_heralded_2019}.
 Although the theoretical predictions have been demonstrated to accurately reproduce the observed correlations, these currently do not exhibit Bell violations strong enough for DIQKD, as the corresponding local efficiencies do not yet reach the stringent regime of $\etal\gtrsim95\%$ indicated by our work.